 So how is mileage calculated?
 The “mileage fee allowed by law” is based upon “a uniformed table of distances adopted by the Administrator of General Services.”
 The GSA’s adopted “uniformed table of distances” is a proprietary database from “ALK Technologies” and not available to the public without a subscription.
 The GSA formerly used information from the Department of Defense, Military Traffic Management Command, but their database is also unavailable.

 Therefore there is no statutorily correct reference to calculate mileage.
 Following are a few suggestions.
 Whichever you use, be prepared later to document the method or to establish a company practice.
-The California Public Utilities Commission published a table of distances to and from every city in California, but the information is inaccurate because the distances are intended to regulate the trucking industry.
-Trucks are limited to roll on only larger roads and are not permitted to take short cuts on smaller roads.
+The California Public Utilities Commission published a table of distances to and from every city in California.
+Still, the information is inaccurate because the distances are intended to regulate the trucking industry.
+Trucks are limited to roll on only larger roads and cannot take shortcuts on smaller roads.
 The California State Automobile Association or similar organization provides distances between two points and will answer phone inquiries.
-Most mapping programs,mapquest.com or googlemaps, etc. will calculate it also.
+Most mapping programs,mapquest.com or GoogleMaps, etc., will calculate it also.
 The mileage calculation seems to be a fee to compensate miles actually driven and not a calculation of a distance “as the crow flies.”

-A recent inquiry to the GSA revealed that the mileage is now determined by using any of the commonly known mapping programs such as Mapquest, Streets and Trips, or Rand McNally.
+A recent inquiry to the GSA revealed that the mileage is now determined using any of the commonly known mapping programs such as Mapquest, Streets, Trips, or Rand McNally.

-If the witness’ residence is unknown, it would seem reasonable to calculate the mileage from the witness’ business address.
+If the witness’s residence is unknown, it would seem reasonable to calculate the witness’s business address’s mileage.
 Any deficiency could be made up later.